2decomp-fft/2decomp-fft/submissionjoss/paper.md

 # Statement of need

-The 2DECOMP&FFT library [@li_2010_2decomp] is a software framework written in Fortran targeting large-scale parallel applications on structured meshes.
-It was originally designed for CPU hardware and is now used by many research groups worldwide.
+The 2DECOMP&FFT library [@li_2010_2decomp] was originally designed for CPU hardware and is now used by many research groups worldwide.
 The library is based on a 2D-pencil decomposition for data distribution on distributed memory systems and is used as the core of many CFD solvers such as Xcompact3d [@BARTHOLOMEW2020100550] or CaNS [@COSTA20181853], with excellent strong scaling performance up to hundreds of thousands of CPU cores.
 2DECOMP&FFT mainly relies on MPI, and it offers a user-friendly interface that hides the complexity of the communication.
-The version 2.0 of the library offers also a 1D slab decomposition, which is implemented as a special case of the 2D decomposition.
+The version 2.0.0 of the library offers also a 1D slab decomposition, which is implemented as a special case of the 2D decomposition.
 Two alteratives are possible:

-- Initial slabs orientation in the `XY` plane
+- Initial slabs orientation in the `XY` plane;
-- Initial slabs orientation in the `XZ` plane
+- Initial slabs orientation in the `XZ` plane.

 In many configurations the slabs decompostion gives some gain in performances with respect to the 2D  pencil decomposion.
 This is a consequence of having data already in memory when transposing between the two dimensions of the slab.
 Therefore, it is possible to perfor a simple memory copy between